-One family of proposals consists of those which relate the difficulty of a learning a concept to the number of features that are relevant to classifying a stimulus, but which are not specified so as to generate learning curves.
+One family of proposals consists of those that relate the difficulty of learning a concept to the number of features that are relevant to classifying a stimulus, but which are not specified so as to generate learning curves.
 These proposals make different predictions about the order of difficulty of the SHJ patterns.
 One proposal is that each hypothesis is represented as a Boolean disjunction of conjunctions of individual feature predicates, that hypotheses are penalized as these conjunctions become more numerous or use more features, and that concept-learning performance depends on the least-penalized hypothesis that correctly describes the pattern (Feldman, 2000, 2006).
 However, since Types II and III can each be expressed as a disjunction of two two-feature conjunctions, the penalty function, no matter how it is parametrized, does not distinguish between them (Lafond et al., 2007), and thus leaves unexplained both the classic SHJ order (II > III) and that found in Experiment 1 (III > II).
 Goodwin and Johnson-Laird (2011, 2013) propose that concepts are represented as sets of instances (either all positive, or else all negative) which have been simplified by deleting redundant features and collapsing together the instances that were rendered identical by the loss of the redundant features.
 Learning difficulty is proposed to increase along with the number of features in the resulting disjunction of conjunctions.
-Like Feldman's Boolean-disjunction hypothesis, the mental-model hypothesis does not distinguish Types II and III, and it also predicts both of them to be easier than Type IV.
+Like Feldman's Boolean-disjunction hypothesis, the mentalmodel hypothesis does not distinguish Types II and III, and it also predicts both of them to be easier than Type IV.
 These predictions do not explain the outcome of Experiment 1.
 Feldman (2006) proposes that learning difficulty increases along with a weighted average of the orders of the implicational relationships between features (where the order of an implication is the number of features in the antecedent).
 This measure does not distinguish between Types II, III, and IV (Feldman, 2006, Fig. 10a), and so by itself predicts neither the classical SHJ order nor the results of Experiment 1.

 Vigo (2009) proposes instead to predict the difficulty of a pattern by an increasing function of the sensitivity of category membership to changes in the values of stimulus features.
-The proposal is shown to lead to the predicted difficulty order I > III > IIII, IV > V > VI, which mismatches the order IIII, IV, V > III found in Experiment 1.
+The proposal is shown to lead to the predicted difficulty order I > II > III, IV > V > VI, which mismatches the order III, IV, V > II found in Experiment 1.
 Mathy and Bradmetz (2004) and Bradmetz and Mathy (2008) propose that classification responses are generated by decision trees which describe the behavior of interacting agents, each of which is responsible for making decisions based on a single feature.
-The difficulty of a learning a concept is proposed to increase along with the average number of single-feature decisions that have to be made in order to classify a stimulus.
-Three different protocols for ordering the sequence of decision are studied.
-The Parallel protocol does not distinguish Type II from Type III, and so fits neither the original SHJ order nor that of Experiment 1.
-The Random protocol does not distinguish Type II from Type V,
+The difficulty of learning a concept is proposed to increase along with the average number of single-feature decisions that have to be made in order to classify a stimulus.12 Three different protocols for ordering the sequence of decision are studied.
+The Parallel protocol does not distinguish Type II from Type III, and so it fits neither the original SHJ order nor that of Experiment 1.
+The Random protocol does not distinguish Type II from Type V, contrary to both the original SHJ results (in which Type II was easier than Type V) and the results of Experiment 1 (in which Type II was harder than Type V).
+The Serial protocol does not distinguish Types III-V from each other, but predicts all three to be harder than Type II, as in the original SHJ order but not in Experiment 1.13